mergewayhq/mergeway-cli/docs/src/getting-started.md

       title:
         type: string
         required: true
-      body:
-        type: string
+      body: string
 ```

 This schema maps every YAML file in `data/posts/` to a `Post`.
 The `id` field acts as the primary key.
+The `body` field uses the shorthand `body: string`, which is equivalent to the longer mapping with `required: false`.

 ## 3. Add the first record